 Network Settings

 Once the network configuration screen opens, click first on the IPv4 tab (01).
 There, click the Manual radio button (02).
 Under the Addresses section, insert your IP address (03), Netmask (04), and Gateway (05).
 Under the DNS section, insert the IP address(es) of the name servers (06) which will be used for resolving.
 You can use the ones from Google (8.8.8.8,8.8.4.4) or Cloudflare (1.1.1.1).
-Once you click the Apply button (07), your network should be active in a few seconds.
+Your network should be active in a few seconds once you click the Apply button (07).

 Static Network Configuration